dongminlee94/k8s-docs-assistant-rag/README.md

-# k8s-docs-llm-chatbot
-Real-time query chatbot using RAG and LLM with Kubernetes documentation.
+# Kubernetes Documentation Assistant using LLM and RAG